 Almost invariably, you’re going to encounter obstacles throughout the day—there’s no such thing as a perfect day.
 When you encounter such a challenge, focus on the benefits, no matter how slight or unimportant they seem.
-For example, if you get stuck in traffic, think about how you now have time to listen to the rest of your favorite podcast.
+For example, if you get stuck in traffic, think about how you now have time to listen to the rest of your favourite podcast.
 If the store is out of the food you want to prepare, think about the thrill of trying something new.

-3. Find humor in bad situations.
+3. Find humour in bad situations.

 4. Turn failures into lessons.